mnaegeler/vue-testing-handbook/src/README.md

 and so forth.
 We then move on to more interesting cases, such as:

-- best practises for testing Vuex (in components, and independently)
+- best practices for testing Vuex (in components, and independently)
 - testing Vue router
 - testing involving third party components